marionpobelle/marionpobelle/README.md

 ### ABOUT ME

 My name is Marion Pobelle and I'm an aspiring game developer.
 - ⭐ I'm passionate about video games and Machine Learning !
+I've also been dipping into electronics.
 - ✨ My favorite languages are C++, C# and Python.

 ### SKILLS